grandstaish/paperparcel/README.md

 PaperParcel is an annotation processor that automatically generates the `CREATOR` and `writeToParcel(...)` implementations for you when writing [Parcelable](http://developer.android.com/intl/es/reference/android/os/Parcelable.html) objects.
 PaperParcel fully supports both Java and Kotlin (including [Kotlin Data Classes](https://kotlinlang.org/docs/reference/data-classes.html)).
 Additionally, PaperParcel supports Google's [AutoValue](https://github.com/google/auto/tree/master/value) via an [AutoValue Extension](http://jakewharton.com/presentation/2016-03-08-ny-android-meetup/).

 For more information please see [the website](http://grandstaish.github.io/paperparcel/).

-**Note:** JetBrains have released Parcelize as an "experimental" feature of Kotlin.
-As of Kotlin `1.1.60` I personally have found it stable enough to use in production.
-If you don't require some of the more advanced features of PaperParcel (e.g. type adapters), I recommend looking into Parcelize _before_ this library.

 ## Download